rust-lang/rfcs/text/0000-cargo-project-based-examples.md

 After the third approach implemented as `examples/abc/` project, if there are still conflicts, the above message is given as well.
 And what you need to do to resolve this conflict is to rename the folders or the files to make the names unique.

+## Notes for path-related macros

+As project-based examples might affect path-related macros, there are two macros we should pay attention to: `module_path!()` and `file!()`.
+As project-based examples should be treated like a unique project, the outputs of these two macros should refer to the path of the example instead of root project path.
+For example, if we have a `abc` example project for root project `my_project` and the `main` function in `examples/abc/src/main.rs` contains `println!("{} {}", module_path!(), file!())`, it should print `abc src/main.rs` rather than `abc examples/abc/src/main.rs`.

+There are plenty of macros like `line!()` and `column!()` whose value after being parsed are related to the line number and column number.
+Fortunately, the parsing logic of these macros above are not effected if being written into project-based example codes.

 ## Conclusion

 By including `cargo new --example` and enhancing `cargo run --example` etc., this RFC provides a more convenient way for you to write examples for your project.